 We're not yet at the point where we can quantify the benefits of the approach that we've taken because we're quite a new team.

-We didn't have a lot of data from before we started working on this, but anecdotally the combination of Strapi and Hasura has accelerated everything.
+We didn't have a lot of data before we started working on this, but anecdotally the combination of Strapi and Hasura has accelerated everything.

 With Strapi Enterprise Edition, we've been able to ship new products to market in times I haven't experienced elsewhere.